isomerpages/govtech-gobusiness/_FAQ/1ga-education.md

 ---

 #### **1. When can face-to-face lessons at private residences, tuition centres and enrichment centres resume?**
-Face-to-face tuition and enrichment classes will be allowed to resume from Phase Two of the post-Circuit Breaker period, which will start on 19 June 2020.
-In line with the rest of the economy, they will be subject to safe management measures.
+Face-to-face tuition and enrichment classes have been allowed to resume from 19 June 2020 in accordance to safe management measures.

 #### **2. Are all types of tuition and enrichment classes allowed to resume?**
 Most face-to-face tuition and enrichment classes were allowed to resume from Phase Two, which started on 19 June 2020.
 In line with the rest of the economy, they are subject to safe management measures.
 For more information, please refer <a href="https://covid.gobusiness.gov.sg\safemanagement\sector" target="_blank">here</a>.